ndeutschmann/ndeutschmann.github.io/content/posts/worst_ensemble.md

 This probabilistic approach is based on modelling the probability of each model on each datapoint as a Bernouilli random variable.
 We could use it to evaluate the distribution of accuracies when there is a finite number of models, but we would find that there is always a probability that the ensemble has accuracy $0$, which can happen for example when all individual models have an accuracy of $0$.
 This is due to the probabilistic description of accuracy used for this theorem, but we would probably discard models with terrible validation accuracy in real life.
 We could use this description to have a confidence interval on the accuracy of the ensemble, but I think we should have a prior on the actual performance of the models we want to ensemble because this is a lot more realistic.

 # A combinatorial problem
-A better description of a set of models we want to ensemble is to have a fixed test dataset, and models with a well-defined accuracy on this dataset.
+A better model for ensembling is a collection models with a well-defined accuracy acting on a finite dataset.
 This means that each model is known to be correct on a pre-defined number of test data points, and wrong on the rest.
 Now, for the ensemble to be correct or wrong about a given test data point, we need a majority of the models to be correct or wrong about this data point.
 The spirit of the problem can be formulated in the following way: each model has a finite budget of errors it can make on the dataset because of its fixed accuracy.
 The worst case is going to be when the errors are distributed such that enough models "agree on being wrong" on the same data points, and that the maximal number of such data points is maximum.